Financial Terms

 Earnout

-Example : Seller gets 10% of future profits for 3 years after sale.
+• Example : The seller receives 10% of future profits for 3 years after the sale.

 Goodwill

-Description : Additional intangible value paid upon acquisition, typically related to a company's reputation, customer base, or brand.
+• Description : Additional intangible value paid upon acquisition, usually related to a company's reputation, customer base, or brand.

 Free Cash Flow (FCF)